The Script: 2021–2023: Tales from the Script: Greatest Hits & Mark Sheehan's death

 The Script performing in Sydney, Australia in September 2022.

 Beginning in late August 2021, the band began teasing a new song on their website and Twitter page.
 The song, "I Want It All", was released on 27 August along with an announcement for a greatest hits album, Tales from the Script: Greatest Hits.
 The announcement set the album's release date for 1 October 2021; a worldwide tour was also announced in support of the album, beginning in Los Angeles on 30 March 2022 and concluding in Lisbon, Portugal on 18 November 2022.

 In November 2021, the Script performed at Hits Live in Liverpool, alongside other artists such as Mimi Webb, Mabel, Becky Hill, Joel Corry, Tom Grennan, Ella Henderson and Ed Sheeran.

 On 10 February 2022, the band released an acoustic version of "I Want It All", which would serve as the lead single off of their third acoustic EP titled Acoustic Sessions 3.
 "Superheroes" was released as the second single from the EP on 11 March 2022.
 The remainder of the EP was released on 17 March 2022.
 The remaining songs that are included are "Paint the Town Green" and "Good Ol' Days".

 The band toured in 2022.
 Mark Sheehan missed the U.S. leg of the tour.
 Danny O'Donoghue later attributed Sheehan's absence to family commitments.

 On 14 April 2023, lead guitarist and backing vocalist Mark Sheehan died at aged 46 in hospital after a brief illness.

-2024–present: Satellites
+2024–2025: Satellites

-On 8 May 2024, the band announced a new single titled "Both Ways" on X, their first single since Sheehan's death.
-The following day, they announced that long-time supporting tour member Ben Sargeant and newcomer Ben Weaver would be joining the band as their bassist and lead guitarist, respectively, as they felt being a trio “would never be the same”.
+On 8 May 2024, the band announced a new single titled Both Ways on X, their first single since Sheehan's death.
+The following day, they announced that long-time supporting tour member Ben Sargeant and newcomer Ben Weaver would be joining the band as their bassist and lead guitarist, respectively, as they felt being a trio "would never be the same".
 The single was released on 17 May 2024.

-The second single off the album, titled "At Your Feet", was released on 19 July 2024.
+The second single off the album, titled At Your Feet, was released on 19 July, 2024.

 Their seventh studio album, titled Satellites, was released on 16 August 2024.
-They are embarking on a world tour in support of the album, kicking off in the United States of America (where they are also opening for Pink on her Summer Carnival Tour) and also traversing through Europe, Australia and Asia.
+They embarked on a world tour in support of the album, kicking off in the United States of America (where they also opened for Pink on her Summer Carnival Tour) and also traversing through Europe, Australia and Asia.

+2026–present: The User's Guide to Being Human

+The Script announced their upcoming studio album, The User's Guide to Being Human, and a world tour to go along with it.
+The lead single, Man In The Arena, was inspired by a speech by Theodore Roosevelt.